JeroenDeDauw/Validator/README.md

 * Deprecated the describe parser hook
 * Deprecated the listerrors parser hook

+### Version 0.5.1 (2013-11-21)

+* Added compatibility with PHP 5.4.

+### Version 0.5 (2012-10-05)

+##### Compatibility changes

+* Changed minimum MediaWiki version from 1.16 to 1.17.
+* Full compatibility with MediaWiki 1.19 and MediaWiki 1.20 and forward-compatibility with 1.21.

+#### New features

+* New light-weight array definition of ParamDefinition objects supported.
+* Added DimensionParam.
+* Added ValidatorOptions class of which an instance can be passed to Validator to globally change precessing behaviour.
+The most notable new option is the 'rawStringParameters' one, which when set to true (default) will expect values in string format, and when set to false (new capability) will expect values in their native formats (ie lists should be actual array objects).

+#### Enhancements

+* Split Parameter into Param and ParamDefinition classes.
+    * ParamDefinition objects each represent a type and contain the logic to validate and manipulate values.
+   * Param objects hold a ParamDefinition, the user provided value, and processing state.
+* Added several new options to various of the ParamDefinition objects that where not available in earlier criteria and manipulation objects.
+* Added tests for all ParamDefinition objects.
+* Added high level tests for Validator and tests for ValidatorOptions.

+#### Deprecations

+* Deprecated Parameter (and deriving) classes.
+* Deprecated ParameterCriterion (and deriving) classes.
+* Deprecated ParameterManipulation (and deriving) classes.
+* Deprecated the constructor method of the Validator class.

 ### Version 0.4.14 (2012-03-10)

 * New built-in parameter type 'title'.
 Accepts existing and non-existing page titles which are valid within the wiki.